ehsan20e20e/SquareRR_AOPS/README.md

 We have retained the acquired data to facilitate the reproduction of the plot.
 Therefore, to generate Figure S6, it is recommended to utilize the file "SquareRR_AOPS_S2_Fig_S06.py."
 The requisite data for executing this file is stored in the "SquareRR_AOPS_Fig_S06.csv," which has been loaded into the system.

 #### Figure_S7
-To achieve a more distinct trough in the transmission spectrum of the through port, storing the spectra derived from the forward model into a matrix file that is compatible with MATLAB software is recommended.
-It is advisable to name the file "dataset_T-shape3."
+To achieve a more distinct trough in the transmission spectrum of the through port, it is recommended that the spectra derived from the forward model be stored in a matrix file compatible with MATLAB software.
+The file should be named "dataset_T-shape3."
 Following this, the file "SquareRR_AOPS_Fig_S07.m" can be employed to generate the desired spectra in the format of Figure S7.

 To achieve a more pronounced dip in the transmission spectrum of the drop port, it is recommended to utilize the file "SquareRR_AOPS_Fig_S07_drop.m".
 This file can help create a sharper and more defined dip in the spectrum, which can be valuable in various business or academic settings.
 By employing this file, you can enhance the quality and accuracy of your work and achieve more precise results.
-Overall, utilizing this file can be a valuable tool in your research and experimentation, and can help improve your work's overall quality.
+Utilizing this file can be a valuable tool in your research and experimentation, and can help improve your work's overall quality.

 ===> Please be advised that the initial row of the data matrix is intended to contain NaN (Not a Number) values.
-This is a deliberate measure to ensure the data is correctly aligned and represented accurately.
+This deliberate measure ensures the data is aligned and represented accurately.
 It is important to note that any modification of the first row may result in errors that could compromise the integrity of the entire data set.
 Therefore, we strongly recommend that the first row be left untouched and that any analysis be performed on subsequent rows.
 Thank you for your attention to this matter.
 ===> Please note that the initial column in the data matrix must contain zero values.
 The second column should be dedicated to representing the wavelength.
 Columns 3 to 6 are designated for S1 to S5, respectively.
 Columns 8 and 9 are allocated for T1 and T2, respectively.
 Ensure these guidelines are strictly adhered to when working with the data matrix.
 Any deviation from this standard may result in erroneous conclusions and incorrect data analysis.

 #### Figure_S8